 As I feared, we’ve had to deal with scratched lenses and broken frames, both within the first 6 months.
 I really hate it when I’m right about this kind of stuff.
 You know what I mean, mamas?

 Thankfully, I had anticipated this and chose Walmart Vision, mostly for the Walmart Vision Center 12-month Replacement Guarantee.
 So how did it go with the Walmart Vision Center Warranty?

 Walmart Vision Center Warranty for “Deep Scratches”

-Overall, I felt that Walmart gave me a little more hassle than was necessary, but they still followed through, and I was satisfied in the end.
+Overall, I felt that Walmart gave me a little more hassle over the lenses than was necessary, but they still followed through, and I was satisfied in the end.

 Walmart Vision Center Warranty for Broken Frames

 A few weeks ago, my son came to me with his glasses looking like this!
 He said he just went to put them on and they fell apart.

 While I’m sure constant rough treatment over time didn’t help, there wasn’t a specific incident that caused them to break.
 The earpiece just came off.

 One could argue that in this case, it was the low quality of the frames that caused them to break.
 I honestly feel like the frames are not low quality, though.
 They feel very sturdy to me.